Unplanned Obsolescence

 How should we use htmx?

-In my opinion, most websites should be using htmx for:
+In my opinion, most websites should be using htmx for either:

-1. Updates that users would not expect to see on a refresh (emphemeral content)
+1. Updates that users would not expect to see on a refresh (or a new page load)

-2. Updates that would also be present on a new, full-page load
+2. Updates that would also be present on a refresh (or a new page load)

 Everything else should use regular links and regular forms that do standard, full-page navigations.